-Mudroom or mud room, whatever you call it, I just love them.
-They welcome you home, collect your dirt, and give you a place to hang coats and leave your keys.
-Get the details that make a mudroom functional, durable and beautiful.
+Mudrooms serve an important function in any house – they welcome you home, collect your dirt, and give you a place to hang coats and leave your keys.
+Learn how to create a mudroom that will function for your family but that’s also durable and beautiful.

-Having a mudroom to transition between indoor and outdoor space can help keep your home clean and free of clutter.
+Having a mudroom to transition between the outdoors and indoors can help keep your home clean and free of clutter.

 When everything has a place and a purpose, with defined systems for organization, you’ll be amazed at the difference in your home!

 Does a Mudroom Add Value to a Home?

 Yes!
 When it comes time to sell your home, mudrooms help increase the resale value.
 Buyers love additional storage as well and features that help them stay organized.
 Since a mudroom offers both of these, it can be considered a desirable selling feature.